IPS-LMU/The-EMU-SDMS-Manual/_book/overview.md

 As the early incarnations of the legacy EMU system and its predecessors were conceived either at a time that predated the R system or during the infancy of R's package ecosystem, the legacy system was implemented as a modular yet composite standalone program with a communication and data exchange interface to the R/Splus systems (see @cassidy:sc2001a Section 3 for details).
 Recent developments in the package ecosystem of R such as the availability of the `DBI` package (@r-special-interest-group-on-databases-r-sig-db:2016a) and the related packages `RSQLite` and `RPostgreSQL` (@wickham:2014a, @conway:2016a), as well as the `jsonlite` package (@ooms:as2014a) and the `httpuv` package (@rstudio:2015a), have made R an attractive sole target platform for the EMU-SDMS.
 These and other packages provide additional functional power that enabled the EMU-SDMS's core functionality to be implemented in the form of R packages.
 The availability of certain R packages had a large impact on the architectural design decisions that we made for the new system.

-R Example \ref{rexample:overview-install} shows the simple installation process which we were able to achieve due to the R package infrastructure.
+The R code snippet below shows the simple installation process which we were able to achieve due to the R package infrastructure.
 Compared to the legacy EMU and other systems, the installation process of the entire system has been reduced to a single R command.
 Throughout this documentation we will try to highlight how the EMU-SDMS is also able to meet the rest of the above key user requirements.

-<h3>rexample:overview-install</h3>

 ```r
 # install the entire EMU-SDMS